bic-org-uk/bic-lcf/docs/LCF-DataFrameworks.md

 An identified person or organization permitted to borrow an item from a library.

-NOTE – Contact information is held in separate contact records for security and privacy reasons.See E09 below.
+NOTE – Contact information is held in separate contact records for security and privacy reasons.
+See E09 below.

 #### Properties